Kirisoup/MikoUtils/README.md

 ## Features:

-> Notice: Most, if not all, of the features only works if you are hosting the session.

-- **Force kick**:

-  Due to HFF devs' oversight, it is very easy for players with modified client to bypass /kick from the host (They can stay on the server and play, even after being kicked, untill they are disconnected from the session).

-  This plugin fixed it by force disconnect the player after the original OnKick method.
-Simply use the `/kick` command or kick players from the pause menu as usual and it will do.

-- **Toggle _Invite Only_, _Join Game in Progress_, _Lock Level_ options with commands, with a new _Lock Checkpoint_ option**

-  `/invt`, `/join` and `/locklvl`

-  This allows you to change those options while playing a level, instead of going back to the lobby and lose the progress.

-  - Additionally, this plugin introduced a new option which allows you to lock checkpoints, with command `/lockcp`.

-- **Multiple quality-of-life changes to `level(l)` and `cp(c)` console commands, and introduces a new command `subobj(s)`**

-  > The console can be opened by pressing `F1` or `~` while in game.

-  **General change:**
-  - You can now use +/-<integer> to load levels/checkpoints/sub-objectives relative to the current number (+/-1 can be abbreviated as +/-).

-    E.g., `cp -1` or `c -` to load the previous checkpoint, or skip two levels ahead with `level +2` or `l +2`.

-  **Special changes to `level`:**
-  - The second parameter of `level` is now optional.

-    Level command used to require two parameters -- `level <level> <checkpoint>`, now if the second parameter is left empty, checkpoint 0 is loaded instead.

-  - It can now load extra levels.

-    If `<level>`' has a value that is higher than the number of default levels (as the date of writting this, there are 14 default levels), extra levels will be loaded.

-    E.g. `level 14` would load the level "Thermal".

-  - It can now be ran in multiplayer sessions!

-  **Sub-Objectives**

-  A new command, `subobj(s) <subobjective>`, which loads sub-objectives under the current checkpoint (AFAIK, sub-objectives is only ever used in the first checkpoint of "Factory")

-- **New command `changecp(cc)`**

-  This command changes the current checkpoint number, but does not load it, therefore the map won't be reset and players won't be respawned.
+> Notice: The features of this plugin are made for multiplayer lobby hosting, and should not be used as a client playing in others' lobbies (they won't do anything even if you tried).
+> Though many of them work in single player too :D

+Everything can be found with the vanilla `help` `/help` commands!

+### Multiplayer Utilities

+**Anti-Anti-Kick:**
+Prevents players with anti-kick to annoy you and your friends.
+Due to an oversight of this game, it is very easy for players with a modified game to bypass /kick from lobby host.
+This fixes the issue, by force disconnect the player (any further attempt to connect back to your lobby is prevented in vanilla, and will somehow crash their game lol)

+**Disconnect Player:**
+> Syntax: `/disconnect(dc) <player#>`
+Disconnect the selected player from the lobby.
+- Unlike /kick, the player can still join the lobby after being disconnected;
+- Note: the implementation is not well polished, that clients won't realize themselves being disconnected, so their character freeze (They can still exit manually).

+**Join & Left Message**
+Print message in chat whenever a player joins or leaves the game.

+**Broadcast Toggle:**
+> Syntax: `/broadcast(bc)`
+Toggle broadcasting commands to public chat (by default notifications are only visible to yourself).
+- If a notification begins with `=`, then only yourself can see it; if it starts with `#`, everyone can see it.

+**Synchronize Level:**
+> Syntax: `/synclvl(sync)`
+An attempt to fix client-host level desync (i.e. the level not being properly updated for players due to connection issues, for example your lobby has finished Mansion and progressed to Train, but on the players' side the level they see is still Mansion).

+### Load cheats (Console commands):

+#### Quality of life changes made for the vanilla `level(l)` and `cp(c)` commands:

+**`level` Command**
+> Syntax: `level(l) <level> <checkpoint?>`
+- `level` command now won't require the second <checkpoint> value;
+  > `level 0` will simply load Mansion
+  > `level 0 3` will still load the third cp of Mansion, like in vanilla (vanilla means the original game without modification)
+- `level` command can load extra levels!
+When you load a level with a number larger than the number of regular levels, extra levels are loaded (e.g. `level 14` will load Thermal);
+- you can use `level +/-<number?>` to load levels relative to the current level.
+  > - `level +1` to load the next level, `level -2` to load the second previous level
+  > - `level +` is equal to `level +1`, the same applies for `-`

+**`cp` Command:**
+> Syntax: `cp(c) <checkpoint>`
+- Similar to `level`, `cp +/-<number?>` will load checkpoint relative to the current one.

+#### New commands:

+**Sub-objective Command:**
+> Syntax: `subobj(s) <sub-obj>`
+Loads sub-objectives under the current checkpoint (*this is currently used in the first checkpoint in Factory -- the lever furnace puzzle*).
+- Will simply reload checkpoint if there is no sub-objectives under the current checkpoint.

+**Change Checkpoint Command:**
+> Syntax: `changecp(cc) <checkpoint>`
+Change current checkpoint without reload.
+- pretty usefull when you want to go to a checkpoint without disrupting other players and revert the map;
+- Especially useful when playing custom maps with complicated puzzles that cannot handle checkpoint reload properly!

+### Lobby settings (Chat commands, some accessible from console):

+Vanilla lobby settings can now be changed while inside level using commands (So you don't have to quit to lobby and lose your progress).

+**"Invire Only" Toggle:**
+> Syntax: `/invonly(io)`

+**"Join Game in Progress" Toggle:**
+> Syntax: `/joingame(jg)`

+**"Lock Level" Toggle:**
+> Syntax: `/locklvl(lockl)`
+Prevent players from finishing the level;
+- Also accessible in single player from console with `locklvl(lockl)`;
+- Single player setting and online lobby setting will be synchronized.

+**"Lock Checkpoint" Toggle** (*This is a new setting introduced with the plugin*):
+> Syntax: `/lockcp(lockc)`
+Prevent players from progressing to other checkpoints;
+- Single player setting and online lobby setting will be synchronized.
+- Also accessible in single player from console with `lockcp(lockc)`;
+- Does *not* prevent players from respawning at the current checkpoint;
+- Makes levels harder & prevents your progress to be messed up by strangers.

 ## TODO:
-- Support English.
 - Some random ideas:
   - PartyPass: pass the level only if every players have entered the pass trigger
   - An option to let the host decide whether to accept a connection when new players are trying to join